Galileo and Inertia

 Again, the property of matter that is responsible for this nature is called inertia.
 Galileo is traditionally credited with being the first scientist to formalize this concept.
 People before him often had it turned around.
 Many believed that a push was necessary to keep something moving.
 It certainly seems that way at first thought.
 If you push a chair across a room, it seems that your push is necessary to sustain the velocity of the chair.
 If you stop pushing, the chair stops moving.

-Galileo, though, believed that when the push on the chair is taken away, the chair should continue to move along without any assistance.
-And, as it turns out, it will, if the chair is entirely left alone.
-But it is not left alone.
-Friction between the chair and the floor continues to apply a push to the chair after you take your hand away from it.
+But the chair is not left alone.
+There is a force of friction between the chair and the floor.
+Friction continues to apply a push to the chair after you take your hand away from it.
 It is this friction that prevents the chair from continuing its motion.
+The friction quickly brings the chair to a halt.
 Without friction, the chair would just keep moving.

 As high as the ball rolls on the left, it rolls on the right.